Yagisan/The-Bustling-Valley/README.md

 ## Using the Fishing Assistant.

-Press F5 to enable the Fishing Assistant.
+Press **F5** to enable the Fishing Assistant.
 Bait, tackle, and cast your Fishing line as usual.
 If you get a bite, Fishing Assistant will automatically hook, and catch the fish.
 It is **not** an instant catch.
 Better rods, bait and tackle will improve this.

+Press **F7** to enable automatic treasure chest collection.
+If there is a treasure chest, Fishing Assistant will attempt to collect it, while catching the fish.

 ## Slow start